xoco70/laravel-tournaments/README.md

 This is a work in progress, and tree creation might be very complex, so there is a bunch of things to achieve.

+- Seed fighter
+- Manage more than 1 fighter out of preliminary round
 - Modify Preliminary Round generation on the fly
-- Manage Winner and third place fight
-- Manage more than 1 fighter out of preliminary round
+- Use any number of area ( restricted to 1,2,4,8)
 - Manage n+1 case : When for instance, there is 17 competitors in a direct elimination tree, there will have 15 BYES.
 We can improve that making the first match with 3 competitors.
-- Use any number of area ( restricted to 1,2,4,8)
-- Seed fighter
 - Double elimination

 ## Troubleshooting